sabonn/Appium-Bot-Teser/README.md

 ## Running

-Before running, make sure that the emulator is up via `emulator -avd NSO` and open up Telegram and make sure that there are not pop-up notifications.
-That may ruin the testing.
+Before running, make sure that the emulator is up via `emulator -avd NSO`(or whatever name you gave your emulator) open up Telegram, and make sure that there are no pop-up notifications.
+That may ruin the testing, and panic the code.
-Also if you are using a different Telegram user then mine, search for my bot(NnnSssOoobot and press start).

 Use these commands in order.
 ```